-What developments have been made in 2019-2020?
+What developments have been made in 2020-2021?

 - 1. Key stage one staff have participated in the NELI research and gained new resources and insight for the school.
-This will be continued in 2020-2021 - 2.
-The new Aspire templates have been used for IEPs giving more emphasis on pupil voice. - 3.
-Learning from the Trauma informed Schools training for all staff embedded and shared language and approach across the whole school to support social, emotional health. - 4.
-Staff have attended training on autism and used a variety of new techniques to meet the needs of pupils. - 5.
-Staff have liaised with Aspire utilising the Educational Psychologist and Inclusion support team to ensure continuity.
+This will be continued in 2021-2022 - 2.
+Staff training on identifying on wellbeing and remote provision for SEND pupils - 3.
+Learning from the Trauma informed Schools training for all staff embedded and shared language and approach across the whole school to support social, emotional health.